 06 of 08

-Kids love ham and cheese sandwiches, so they might be intrigued by this Spanish twist.
-Simply put out slices of Manchego cheese, Spanish chorizo and Serrano ham on top of slices of baguette.
+Kids love ham and cheese sandwiches, so they might be intrigued by this Spanish twist with a jamón, queso, y chorizo con pan recipe.
+Simply put out slices of manchego cheese, Spanish chorizo and Serrano ham on top of slices of baguette.
 Note that Spanish chorizo is firm and dry, different than the crumbly, wet form of Mexican chorizo.

 07 of 08

-Bell peppers fried up with garlic and chorizo make for a colorful tapa, one of those easy Spanish snacks.
-Serve the pimientos, ajo, y chorizo Frito with slices of fresh rustic bread that kids can use to sop up juices and pile on veggies and meat.
+Bell peppers fried up with garlic and Spanish sausage make for a colorful tapa, one of those easy Spanish snacks.
+Serve the pimientos, ajo, y chorizo frito with slices of fresh rustic bread that kids can use to sop up juices and pile on veggies and meat.

 08 of 08

-Unlike the classic American picnic food with mayo and mustard, this Spanish version of huevos rellenos de atun uses tuna and a bit of tomato sauce are mixed with the boiled egg yolks.
+Unlike the classic American deviled eggs made with mayo and mustard, this Spanish version of huevos rellenos de atun uses tuna and a bit of tomato sauce mixed with the hard-cooked egg yolks.
 Prepare a dozen eggs like this, and you'll have enough for everyone to try a half.